fernando-duarte/ERP/README.md

   - Begin by testing the predictability of the ERP models, across the various time horizons computed, and selecting the best out-of-sample R-squared
   - Extend the regression process outlined above on the principal components, selecting the best by observing the out-of-sample R-squared

-- `Code/project_scripts/vintages.m` finally, we compare past vintages with our newly created figure, choosing to either extend or leave the vintage matrix unchanged before the values are exported to a .csv file for review
+- `Code/project_scripts/vintages.m` finally, we compare past vintages with our newly created figure, choosing to either extend or leave the vintage matrix unchanged before the values are exported to a .csv file for review.

 ### 4.2 `/Code`
   This folder contains all the code to run the project.
 The code is sorted into a variety of folders.
-All the scripts that are called by the main file run_all.m are stored in Code\project_scripts.
+All the scripts that are called by the main file `run_all.m` are stored in `Code\project_scripts`.
 Functions used to compute model measures are stored in three separate folders, with separate sub-folder for additional language scripts.

 ### 4.3  `/Input`
   This folder contains all the raw data that is needed to run the ERP project, these include resources from FRED, WRDS as well as various online resources.